pfsense/docs/source/troubleshooting/ftp-troubleshooting.rst

 Troubleshooting FTP Connections
 ===============================

-In pfSense 2.0.x and 2.1.x, the FTP proxy is in-kernel.
+In pfSense® software versions 2.0.x and 2.1.x, the FTP proxy is in -kernel.
 The only options to control its behavior are an on/off switch and a list of ports to be used by the proxy.

-In pfSense 2.2.x and newer, there is no built-in FTP proxy.
+In pfSense software version 2.2.x and newer, there is no built-in FTP proxy.
 See :doc:`/nat/ftp-without-a-proxy`.

 Disabling the FTP Proxy
 -----------------------